grpc/proposal/A36-xds-for-servers.md

 API.
 This will allow the implementation to see the listening ports, start event, stop event, and also allow it access to the server to change behavior (e.g., via an interceptor).
 Users will use the XdsServer API to construct the server instead of the existing API.
-XdsServer will not support ephemeral ports as part of this gRFC but may be enhanced in the future.
+XdsServer will not support ephemeral ports (binding port 0) as part of this gRFC but may be enhanced in the future.

 Credential configuration will be managed separately by providing XdsServerCredentials, similar to client-side.
 The user must pass the